Skip to main content

 Evidence suggests that poor mental health affects people’s educational success.
 Many students experiencing mental health issues struggle to form positive relationships with their teachers.
 They may also find it difficult to concentrate, feel motivated, or follow school rules.
 This often results in disciplinary measures that can interrupt their learning process.

 According to the Child Mind Institute, the suspension/expulsion rate for students with emotional disturbances, for example, is 64 percent.
-Additionally, every year nearly 28,000 students with mental health issues and other health issues drop out of school.
+Additionally, every year, nearly 28,000 students with mental health issues and other health issues drop out of school.
 These individuals who drop out are 63 times more likely to end up in jail than college graduates.
-People with no high school diploma also live 9.2 years less than high school graduates.
+People with no high school diploma also have a lower life expectancy than high school graduates — by 9.2 years.

 Mental Health and Work

-Mental health issues can also lead to struggles at work.
-Mental health issues often reduce concentration, which can compromise a person’s productivity.
-The National Alliance on Mental Illness reports that difficulty focusing often accompanies depression.
-Reduced productivity can limit one’s ability to earn promotions, excel, and build successful relationships with supervisors and co-workers, which ultimately affects job satisfaction.
+Mental health and public health intersect in workplace wellness.
+Mental health issues often reduce concentration, potentially compromising a person’s productivity.
+The National Alliance on Mental Illness (NAMI) reports that difficulty focusing often accompanies depression.
+Reduced productivity can limit the ability to earn promotions, excel, and build successful relationships with supervisors and co-workers, ultimately affecting job satisfaction.
 Mental health issues can also lead to increased absenteeism at work.
-This can result in job loss or reduced hours, which affects a person’s ability to earn a living.
+This can result in job loss or reduced hours and affect a person’s ability to earn a living.

-Job loss can result in the loss of health insurance, and the loss of health insurance reduces people’s access to health care, which can result in untreated health conditions and the inability to receive preventive care.
-A diminished ability to earn a living can also lead to poverty, which affects people’s ability to find housing and receive a quality education, among other things.
+Job loss can result in the loss of health insurance, and the loss of health insurance reduces people’s access to health care, potentially resulting in untreated health conditions and the inability to receive preventive care.
+A diminished ability to earn a living can also lead to poverty, which affects people’s ability to find housing and receive a quality education, among other necessities.

 Mental Health and Physical Wellness